coreylowman/synthesis/README.md

 - [x] sliding windows of games instead of full regeneration
 - [x] compare NN against optimal dataset
 - [ ] calculate c_puct instead of hardcoding
-- [ ] recalculate best child while backproping
 - [ ] multiple rollout processes
-- [ ] multiple threads for MCTS
 - [x] rollout & eval separate processes
 - [x] self play ELO
 - [x] library for NN CPU execution & serialization/deserialization to string
 - [x] improve NN specification & log NN structure
 - [x] log game
-- [x] improve state for UTTT
-- [ ] improve state/action for breakthrough
+- [ ] MCTS with solver
-- [ ] play against trained model in CLI
+- [ ] Assume un-evaluated node (FPU) as -1
+- [ ] Use fraction of Q value + end game value
-- [ ] MAE instead of MSE?
-1 epoch instead of 2?
+- [ ] Value head as distribution of {W,D,L}
+- [ ] shuffle action iterator to reduce bias of first moves in action iterator
+- [ ] fill buffer with random games at first

+the optimistic excuse algorithm:
+  - only give a reward of -1 if you are using all the best actions and still lose
+  - if you use any explore actions, you auto get a reward of 1 for that game

+the try hard and the explorer:
+    - 1 player plays best moves, other player explores
+    - explorer stores (v+q)/2, max(v, q), or q
+    - try hard stores v